AndrejBerezni/CryptoPanda/README.md

 ## Overview

-Crypto Panda is cryptocurrency tracking application built with React and Typescript.
+Crypto Panda is a cryptocurrency tracking application built with React and Typescript.
 It provides real-time data on cryptocurrencies using the free tier of Coingecko API.

 ## Stack